jonatansouza/quotes_laim/README.md

-# Quotes
+# Quotes LAIM

-This project Quick start project To pratice
+This project Quick start project To pratice:

 <li>Loopback
-<li>Material Design
 <li>Angular
 <li>Ionic framework
+<li>Material Design

 The purpose of this is list quotes and authors.
 The web and app provide a environment to CRUD quotes and authors